All Episodes

 Why is he in our country?

-Well, first off, he's just as delusional as uh the person that he was sitting behind the other day, uh thinking that he's gonna become the president of Afghanistan, uh, and he's standing behind the woman who's delusional thinking that she'll be a great president for the United States.
+Well, first off, he's just as delusional as the person that he was sitting behind the other day, thinking that he's going to become the president of Afghanistan.

-Um I will tell you this, Sean.
+I will tell you this, Sean.

-They are handpicked.
+They are hand-picked.

-Nobody gets up there without people knowing, specific people knowing who they are, and that was a plant just to do what we're doing today, which is to talk about this and get away from uh, you know, the the the fact that Hillary Clinton herself is a criminal.
+And that was a plant just to do what we're doing today, which is to talk about this and get away from the fact that Hillary Clinton herself is a criminal.

-Well, I I mean it's all of the above.
+I mean, it's all of the above.

 Okay.

-What do you make of one of the hostages on the tarmac actually saying they couldn't take off until the money arrived.
+What do you make of one of the hostages on the tarmac actually saying they couldn't take off until the money arrived?

-And I'm thinking, okay, they're a bunch of liars, and they they just broke every American.
+And I'm thinking, okay, they're a bunch of liars.

-They might have even, according to Andy McCarthy, they might have actually violated banking laws and and money laws and and all that sort of thing, but that doesn't matter to this administration.
+They might have even, according to Andy McCarthy, they might have actually violated banking laws and money laws and all that sort of thing.

 Well, who appropriated that money?

-Because Congress is supposed to be the one that appropriates those uh you know, those types of funds um and nobody was notified about that.
+Because Congress is supposed to be the one that appropriates those types of funds.

-If that was secret money coming from the agency, but was going to somebody like Iran, we've just Seen this too many times again and again, just like Benghazi, Syria, Iraq, and it's biting us in the rear every time they do it.
+If that was secret money coming from the agency, but was going to somebody like Iran, we've just seen this too many times, again and again, just like Benghazi, Syria, Iraq, and it's biting us in the rear every time they do it.

-Let alone it it's done for completely political reasons, which I know Nick will back me up on this.
+Let alone it's done for completely political reasons, which I know Nick will back me up on this.

-Yeah, don't that's well th this is one of my reasons that I was for the Iraq war.
+This is one of my reasons that I was for the Iraq war.

 You know that.